 Dada poets bring back the blackout

-Tristan Tzara, one of Dada’s founders, created poems by cutting words from a newspaper, putting them in a hat, and pulling them out at random to form verse.
+Tristan Tzara, one of Dada’s founders, created poems by cutting out words on the page of a newspaper, putting them in a hat, and pulling them out at random to form verse.
 His “How to Make a Dadaist Poem," subverted the traditional confines of art and poetry, emphasizing spontaneity and chance.

 Blackout Poetry